Baasic/baasic-rest-api/rest-api/resource-acl-get.md

 - ***204  No Content***

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Requested action has been successfully processed, but the response is intentionally blank.
+ Requested action has been successfully processed, but the response is intentionally blank.

 - ***400  Bad Request***

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Requested action could not be understood by the system.
+ Requested action could not be understood by the system.

 - ***401  Unauthorized***

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Requested action requires authentication.
+ Requested action requires authentication.

 - ***403  Forbidden***

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; System refuses to fulfill the requested action because of insufficient privileges.
-To retrieve ACL permissions, current user needs:
+ System refuses to fulfill the requested action because of insufficient privileges.
- 1. to be an account owner or
- 2. to be assigned Super Administrators role or
- 3. to have READ access permissions for the specified dynamic type resource.

 - ***404  Not Found***

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Specified ACL action resource subset does not exist in the system.&lt;
+ Specified ACL action resource subset does not exist in the system.

 - ***500  Internal Server Error***

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; A generic error has occurred on the system.
+ A generic error has occurred on the system.

 * * *
 ### *Available Object Definitions:*

-***aCLActionModel***
+***aCLAction***

 ```
  {